AscentEssentials/ascent-essentials-backend/README.md

 ## API Endpoints
 Explore the available endpoints by running the server and visiting the `/api-docs` route.
 This documentation is auto-generated through comments in the code.

+## Authorization
+This server implements **Bearer token authentication**.
+To access protected endpoints, follow these steps:
+To make requests to protected endpoints, you have to:
+1. Obtain a valid access token through the authentication flow (user login);
+2. Include the obtained access token in the request by adding a new header:
+   - **Key:** `Authorization`
+   - **Value:** `Bearer <your-access-token>`

+   Replace `<your-access-token>` with the actual access token obtained during the authentication process.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions, please open an issue or submit a pull request.